top of page

 Photo by Alain Kuhn Von Kuhnenfeld

-The 12-inch touchscreen is crisp and responsive, with wireless Apple CarPlay and Android Auto built-in.
-Thankfully, VW kept some physical buttons on the steering wheel, which makes quick adjustments less frustrating.
-That said, not all center console buttons are backlit, which makes things harder to see at night.
-It's a small gripe, but worth mentioning.
-The Digital Cockpit Pro (a 10.25-inch digital gauge cluster) looks sharp and is easy to configure.
-You also get wireless phone charging, ventilated and heated front seats, three-zone climate control, and a hands-free open/close power tailgate.
-Interior touches like brushed steel pedals and ambient lighting in 30 colours add a modern, upscale vibe without trying too hard.
+The 12-inch touchscreen is vibrant and responsive, featuring wireless Apple CarPlay and Android Auto.
+Thankfully, Volkswagen has included physical buttons on the steering wheel, facilitating easier adjustments during drives.
+However, not all center console buttons are backlit, which makes them difficult to see at night.
+While this is a minor complaint, it’s worth noting.
+The Digital Cockpit Pro, a 10.25-inch digital gauge cluster, is sharp and customizable.
+Additional tech features include wireless phone charging, heated and ventilated front seats, three-zone climate control, and a hands-free power tailgate.
+The interior also boasts details such as brushed steel pedals and ambient lighting available in 30 colors, giving it a modern yet comfortable vibe.

 VW Atlas dashboard displaying 0 km/h, -6°C, 420 km range, and music "All For Love" by Felix Jaehn.
 Blue background, clear and modern.